sunil-reddy-2003/devops/git-github-cheatsheet.md

 > Only the staged files can be stashed.

+Temporarily save (or "stash") changes you've made to your working directory so you can work on something else, without having to commit them:
 ```bash
 git stash
 ```

-Temporarily save (or "stash") changes you've made to your working directory so you can work on something else, without having to commit them.
+Reapply your most recently saved (stashed) changes back to your working directory while simultaneously removing that entry from your stash history:
 ```bash
 git stash pop
 ```

-Reapply your most recently saved (stashed) changes back to your working directory while simultaneously removing that entry from your stash history.
+Deletes all saved stashes from your repository at once:
 ```bash
 git stash clear
 ```
-Deletes all saved stashes from your repository at once.

 ### Remotes

+Connect your local Git repository to a newly created remote repository, then push your commits up to it:
 ```bash
 git remote add origin <url>
 git push origin main
 ```

-Connect your local Git repository to a newly created remote repository, then push your commits up to it.
+Lists the remote repositories your local repo is connected to, along with their URLs:
 ```bash
 git remote -v
 ```
-Lists the remote repositories your local repo is connected to, along with their URLs.

 ### Forking & Cloning

+Forking and cloning to local:
 ```bash
 git clone <url>
 ```

-Forking and cloning to local.
+From where the repo has been forked, add a second remote so you can pull in updates from the original project:
 ```bash
 git remote add upstream <url>
 ```
-From where the repo has been forked.

 ```
 GitHub (upstream repo) --fork-->  Your GitHub (origin)